Devotion (song)

 "Devotion" is a single by R&B band Earth, Wind & Fire released in 1974 on Columbia Records.
 "Devotion" peaked at No. 23 on the Billboard Hot Soul Songs chart and No. 33 on the Billboard Hot 100 chart.

 Overview

-Devotion was produced by Joe Wissert and Maurice White and composed by White and Philip Bailey.
+Devotion was produced by Joe Wissert and Maurice White and composed by White and Philip Bailey, who handled lead vocals.
 The single's b-side was a song called "Fair But So Uncool".
 Both songs appeared on the band's 1974 studio album Open Our Eyes.